-Note 10.
+Note 11.
 Income Taxes

 Our effective tax rate varies from the U.S. federal statutory rate of 21% primarily due to results of foreign operations that are subject to income taxes at different statutory rates and certain jurisdictions where we cannot recognize tax benefit on current losses.
-During interim periods, we accrue tax expenses for jurisdictions that are anticipated to be profitable for fiscal 2022.
+During interim periods, we accrue tax expenses for jurisdictions that are anticipated to be profitable for fiscal 2023.

-The determination of our income taxes for the three months ended October 1, 2021 and October 2, 2020 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
-Our tax benefit for the three months ended October 1, 2021 was primarily due to tax expense related to U.S. and profitable subsidiaries.
-The tax expense for the three months ended October 2, 2020 was primarily due to tax expense related to profitable subsidiaries.
+The determination of our income taxes for the three months ended September 30, 2022 and October 1, 2021 was based on our estimated annual effective tax rate adjusted for losses in certain jurisdictions for which no tax benefit can be recognized.
+Our tax expense for the three months ended September 30, 2022 was primarily due to tax expense related to U.S. and profitable subsidiaries, including deferred tax expense associated with our acquisition of Redline in July 2022 and the subsequent multi-step restructure plan where the two Redline Communication Canadian corporations converted to ULC companies and then amalgamated by the end of September 2022.
+The tax expense for the three months ended October 1, 2021 was primarily due to tax expense related to U.S. and profitable subsidiaries.